Thousands of creative leaders manage their agencies with Workamajig.

 In reality, most project management tools are specialized to use a handful of methodologies.
 This will be a factor in what methodology you eventually choose to use.

-The question now is: what are the different types of project management methodologies?
+The question now is: What are the different types of project management methodologies?
 What are their advantages and disadvantages?
 What kind of projects are they best suited for?

 The Waterfall methodology is the oldest methodology on this list.
 It was first outlined by Dr. Winston Royce in 1970 as a response to managing the increasingly complex nature of software development.
 Since then, it has become widely adopted, most prominently in the software industry.

 The Waterfall methodology is sequential.
 It is also heavily requirements-focused.
 You need to have a crystal clear idea of what the project demands before proceeding further.
-There is no scope for correction once the project is underway.
+There is no scope for a correction once the project is underway.

 The Waterfall method is divided into discrete stages.
-You start by collecting and analyzing requirements, designing the solution (and your approach), implementing the solution and fixing issues, if any.
+You start by collecting and analyzing requirements, designing the solution (and your approach), implementing the solution, and fixing issues if any.

-Each stage in this process is self-contained; you wrap up one stage before moving onto another.
+Each stage in this process is self-contained; you wrap up one stage before moving on to another.

 Graphically, you can represent it as follows: